 Where does the best Prosecco come from?

-This means they come from grapes grown on the hills between the towns of Conegliano and Valdobbiadene in the Treviso province.
+It certainly is a mouthful, but wines labeled Valdobbiadene Superiore Prosecco DOCG come from grapes grown on the hills between the towns of Conegliano and Valdobbiadene in the Treviso province.
 It is the heart of Prosecco production and at the top level of Prosecco designations.
-(The best of the best are Valdobbiadene Prosecco Superiore di Cartizze DOCG.)

 My Prosecco wine recommendations

 Ca’ Di Rajo Cuvee del Fondatore Valdobbiadene Prosecco Superiore DOCG Millesimato Brut

 This is a delightful wine for day drinking, (and at 11% alcohol–why not?)
 It’s a pale, golden wine with luscious floral and tropical aromas.
 It offers good structure and refreshing acidity that make me want to drink it all day long.